risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 ### `jsonb_object`

-This function takes an array of text elements and returns a `jsonb` object where adjacent pairs of values are taken as the key and value of an object property.
+This function takes an array of text elements and returns a `jsonb` value where adjacent pairs of values are taken as the key and value of an object property.

 ```sql title=Syntax
 jsonb_object ( text_array TEXT[] ) → JSONB